 Methodology

 In this section, we introduce our approach about how to estimate movement trajectories for cellular network subscribers.
-At first we are introducing the dataset we are using and additionally data sources we require for the operation of our framework.
+At first, we are introducing the dataset we are using and additionally, data sources which we require for the operation of our framework.
 Followed by a delineation of our approach and the algorithms used to transform the input data into estimated movement trajectories.
 We describe how the start and end point of a trajectory and its route can be predicted and how to derive the subscribers velocity from handover events.
-At last we present how the validation of the approaches was done.
+At last, we present how the validation of the approaches was done.
 We introduce the metrics used to evaluate the different aspects of the trajectory estimation such as handover position, route geometry and velocity.

 Dataset

 The trajectory estimation process utilizes different types of data in order to derive the subscribers mobility.
-At first we are introducing the dataset provided by the network operator.
-This dataset consists of subscriber information (call establishment / termination, handover) and the location of each cell site.
-Since GSM does not directly expose the subscribers location, rather the current cell site is know we need additional data sources to enhance the positioning.
-These data sources are used to estimate the border of each cell site, help to predict the start and end position of the trajectory and to derive the subscribers velocity.
+At first, we are introducing the dataset provided by the network operator.
+This dataset consists of subscriber’s information (call establishment / termination, handover) and the location of each cell site.
+Since GSM does not directly expose the subscriber’s location, only the current cell site is known.
+Therefore, we need additional data sources to enhance the positioning.
+These data sources are used to estimate the border of each cell site, they help to predict the start and the end position of the trajectory and to derive the subscriber’s velocity.

 Provided Information

 In order to estimate the subscribes mobility we need a record of its behavior.
-The subscribers behavior can be derived by capturing events in the networks operator core network.
-The process of capturing subscriber events by installing network probes into the core network is described by Valerio .
-From the subscriber information we can derive a coarse location of the subscriber by looking at the Cell-Id and Location Area Code (LAC).
+The subscriber’s behavior can be derived by capturing events in the networks operator’s core network.
+The process of capturing subscriber’s events by installing network probes into the core network is described by Valerio .
+From the subscriber’s information we can derive a coarse location of the subscriber by simply looking at the Cell-Id and Location Area Code (LAC).
 Together with the timestamp of the event, the mobility can be derived.

 An event captured in the core network consists of the following attributes: